rlennon/smallwindow21/README.md

     Please add and update items within Jira prior to the sprint planning session.
     Sprint retro will occur second Friday at 8pm GMT+1.
     The order that people present their sprint retro updates will be based on <sample: alphabetical> order of those present at the meeting.
     Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
-The Srum Master is rotated per team menber every week.
+The Scrum Master is rotated per team member every week.
     Backlog refinement will happen every Wednesday at <?>
     Task estimation will be done using <fill in>.
     Come prepared to meetings.